-23Except for a county far off the A8 highway.
+$^{^{23}}$ Except for a county far off the A8 highway.

-$^{^{24}}$ We can only place one place bo border along the A8 highway in Baden-Württemberg (north of the highway) as the border south of that highway is the actual 1945-1949 border between the French and US occupation zones in South-West Germany.
+24We can only place one placebo border along the A8 highway in Baden-Württemberg (north of the highway) as the border south of that highway is the actual 1945-1949 border between the French and US occupation zones in South-West Germany.

-the placebo-US occupation zone.
-These results indicate that the spatial discontinuity in population growth at the border between the 1945-1949 French and US occupation zones in South-West Germany is not due to the rule the US used to draw the border.
+population growth at the border between the 1945-1949 French and US occupation zones in South-West Germany is not due to the rule the US used to draw the border.